How to Grow Tomato Plants From Seed: All You Need to Know

 Three Important Things to Remember

+Choose a nutritious soil to give your tomatoes the best growing start.
 Tomatoes will thrive in a rich soil with added compost (bought or rotted).
 You will need to buy some seed trays to get your tomatoes growing strong.
-Empty egg cartons work very well too (remember to put a small pin prick in the bottom to allow the water to drain).
+Empty egg cartons (see photo to the right) work very well too (remember to put a small pin prick in the bottom to allow the excess water to drain off).
 Fill the seed trays with the soil and using a tweezers (fingers are awkward with tiny seeds) carefully push two or three seeds into each individual hole in the seed tray.
-Pat the soil down lightly.
+Pat the soil down lightly making sure not to compact the seed tray.

 Tomatoes are mainly made up of water so it makes perfect sense that they need a lot of watering.
 Little and often is the best way to water your seeds.
-Make sure you take care when watering the seeds; you don't want to flush them from the soil.
+Make sure you take care when watering the seeds; you don't want to flush them out from the soil.
+For this very reason, mist watering is best for seedlings.
+And very effective too.
 It's best to water early in the morning and last thing in the evening before the sun comes up and after the sun goes down.
+Stick with the same watering routine to ensure thriving plants.

 Tomatoes From Summer 2013